Manually completing tasks in your support process is inefficient, costly, time-consuming, and error-prone.

 What is the help desk workflow?

-A ticketing system workflow refers to all the defined stages, steps, and procedures that support agents must follow to resolve customer issues successfully.
+A help desk software workflow refers to all the defined stages, steps, and procedures that support agents must follow to resolve customer issues successfully.
 Performing the operations depends on specific, predefined rules.

 How to automate the help desk workflow